-One of the most underestimated and understudied costs of operation: high employee turnover can negatively impact both the short and long term success of your business.
-Therefore, it’s amazing how few organizations are even aware of the costs that they are incurring due to turnover.
-Recent surveys have show that only 17% of organizations are aware of the direct employee turnover costs.
+Employee turnover is one of the most underestimated and understudied costs of operation.
+It can negatively impact both the short and long-term success of your business.
+Therefore, it’s amazing how few organizations are even aware of the costs that they are incurring due to high turnover.
+Surveys have shown that only 17% of organizations are aware of the direct employee turnover costs.
 When it comes to indirect costs, that number drops to 9%.
+If you want some real-life figures, Gallup estimates that U.S businesses lose a trillion dollars every year due to voluntary employee turnover.

 In traditional calculations of employee turnover costs, employers take into account the costs of: